arcus/education_modules/git/conflicts.md

 ### Conflicts on Non-textual files

+#### Code changes
+Git is clever enough to recognize when two people have made changes to the same lines of text files.
+However, Git is NOT smart enough to know about changes to images or other binary files not to detect any logical errors in code.
+Git does not lint or check code, even if they're text files, for functionality or logical consistency.
+That still needs to be a manal process!

+#### Images

 What does Git do when there is a conflict in an image or some other non-textual file that is stored in version control?

 Let’s try it.
 Suppose Dracula takes a picture of Martian surface and calls it `mars.jpg`.